plausible/ch/README.md

 {:ok, [["example"]]}

 # inserts support Enumerable.t, meaning lists or streams
-# by default the enumerable is encoded to a CSV stream and sent as a chunked request with chunk=row
+# by default the enumerable is encoded to a RowBinary stream and sent as a chunked request with chunk=row
 iex> enumerable = [[1, "1", ~N[2022-11-26 09:38:24]], [2, "2", ~N[2022-11-26 09:38:25]], [3, "3", ~N[2022-11-26 09:38:26]]]
-iex> Ch.query(conn, "INSERT INTO example(a, b, c)", enumerable) {:ok, _rows_written = 3}
+iex> Ch.query(conn, "INSERT INTO example(a, b, c)", enumerable, types: [:u32, :string, :datetime]) {:ok, _rows_written = 3}

 iex> Ch.query(conn, "SELECT * FROM example WHERE a > {a:Int8}", %{a: 1})